robertsawko/OpenPBE/tests/validation/simmons_and_azzopardi/README.md

-# Simmons and Azzopardi case
+# Simmons and Azzopardi

+Simmons, M. and Azzopardi, J. "Drop size distributions in dispersed liquid--liquid pipe flow", International Journal of Multiphase Flow, 2001

+Pipe diameter is 0.063m

 Horizontal case is selected